 The other most common bet type at sportsbooks is the point spread bet.
 If you are to know anything about sports betting, it should be these two bets.
 The point spread is the number of points that one team in a game is favored by.
 Sportsbooks create point spreads as a way to handicap or even an uneven game.

 If the spread on the Patriots Vs. Chiefs game is NE -6.5, which means the Patriots are 6.5-point favorites.
 A spread bet is a bet on a team to either win by more than the spread or not lose by more than the spread.
 In a moneyline bet, on the other hand, the team only has to win the game.
-If you put two separate bets on the Patriots, one spread and one moneyline and they won 30-27, your moneyline bet would win, but your spread bet would lose because they didn't win by more than 6.5.
+If you put two separate bets on the New England Patriots odds, one spread and one moneyline and they won 30-27, your moneyline bet would win, but your spread bet would lose because they didn't win by more than 6.5.

 Moneyline Parlay Bets in MA

 Moneyline parlays are a very popular way to increase your winnings because moneylines themselves don't often offer a great return on their own.
 You may want to bet on three -200 moneylines but on their own, the return isn't that great.
 If you parlay them all, you can greatly increase your return.
 Moneyline parlays can also include spread bets as long as they're from different games.
 If you're really feeling lucky, the underdog moneyline parlay is one of the most exciting parlays you can make because who doesn't like cheering for the underdog?